 AmeriCorps Seniors and Corporation for National and Community Service (CNCS)

-Grants to USA nonprofits, government agencies, tribes, and IHEs in multiple states to engage adults ages 55 and older in volunteer work to help older adults remain independent for as long as possible.
-Eligible states include Alaska, Arkansas, Florida, Georgia, Idaho, Maryland, New Mexico, Oklahoma, Oregon, Pennsylvania, South Carolina, Utah, Vermont, Washington, and Puerto Rico.
+Grants to USA nonprofit organizations, government agencies, tribes, and IHEs in multiple states to engage adults ages 55 and older in volunteer work as mentors and tutors to children and youth.
+Eligible states include California, Iowa, Kentucky, Michigan, Minnesota, Mississippi, Montana, Nebraska, New York, Oklahoma, South Carolina, South Dakota, Utah, and Wisconsin.

 The mission of AmeriCorps is to improve lives, strengthen communities, and foster civic engagement through service and volunteering.

-AmeriCorps Seniors funding priorities for this grant cycle are:
+AmeriCorps Seniors priorities for this grant cycle include:

 Applicants may apply for any federal funding level within the parameters that the funding level may not exceed $6,500.00 per VSY.